 This unique international conference will provide a platform for all pharmaceutical scientists, internists and primary care physicians to discuss important international breakthroughs in drug discovery and new therapeutics.
 The focus of the conference will be on the interdisciplinary fields of drug discovery, drug therapy and translational medicine.

 A similar series of conferences have been held by the organizers in the UAE over the last several years.
 These events have been highly successful and many top international scientists, including over 22 Nobel Laureates, have presented their work.

-Throughout the course of the four day conference, you will get an exclusive opportunity to network and be involved in inspiring and interesting discussions of scientists and researchers from the international pharmaceutical, academic and clinical communities.
+Throughout the course of the three day conference, you will get an exclusive opportunity to network and be involved in inspiring and interesting discussions of scientists and researchers from the international pharmaceutical, academic and clinical communities.

 Drug Discovery & Therapy World Congress 2019, scheduled to be held from 3rd to the 5th of September 2019, will bring together world's leading scientists in the field of drug discovery and therapy to discuss their latest researches in the exciting setting of Boston.
 The conference should provide an occasion for the participating scientists not only to present their researches and interact with eminent colleagues but also to enjoy the intellectually stimulating environment of Boston.